ArthurCh/ocp-on-azure/README.md

 Substitute the DNS name of the OpenShift cluster **Master Node** in the URL above.

-**B] After you are done using the OpenShift CP cluster, you can delete all Azure resources using Azure CLI or the Azure Web Portal.
+**B] Tear down the OpenShift CP cluster and delete all Azure infrastructure resources** After you are done using the OpenShift CP cluster, you can delete all Azure resources using Azure CLI or the [Azure Portal](https://portal.azure.com).
 Specify correct value for the Azure **Resource Group** in the delete command.
 ```
-# Delete the resource group and all of its resources.
+# Delete the resource group and all of associated resources.
 $ az group delete --name <Resource Group name>
 ```